 Chronic pain sufferers are all around us.
-This type of pain doesn’t discriminate by age, sex or race, though older people are more prone due to deterioration of joints, muscles and bones.
-Some people suffer from relatively minor, yet constant pain in their knees.
+This type of pain doesn’t discriminate by age, sex, or race, though older people are more prone due to deterioration of joints, muscles, and bones.
+Some people suffer from relatively minor yet constant pain in their knees.
 For others, the pain can be so intense that it limits everyday activities.
-Chronic knee and joint pain affects many people, some of whom struggle to find the right treatment.
-Relief is not always immediate when treatment begins – it may take time to find the right medication, therapy and/or holistic treatment.
+Chronic knee and joint pain affect many people, some of whom struggle to find the right treatment.
+Relief is not always immediate when treatment begins – it may take time to find the right medication, therapy, and/or holistic treatment.
 Some people even need surgery.
-The knee is the body’s largest joint and is in use whenever we move the lower body for things like standing, sitting, walking and running.
-There are many conditions that can cause or contribute to chronic joint pain.
-These include injuries (new or old), arthritis, tendonitis and bursitis.
+The knee is the body’s largest joint and is in use whenever we move the lower body for standing, sitting, walking, and running.
+Many conditions can cause or contribute to chronic joint pain.
+These include injuries (new or old), arthritis, tendonitis, and bursitis.

 Types of Joint Pain

 Injury is one of the most common causes of chronic knee and joint pain.
-People can badly injure a knee during exercise, a fall, an accident or while participating in sports.
-This can cause cartilage damage, ligament tears, dislocation of the kneecap or injury to the inner or outer meniscus.
-While all of these injuries cause immediate pain, it can linger until it’s treated, but for some it becomes a chronic condition.
+People can badly injure a knee during exercise, a fall, an accident, or participating in sports.
+This can cause cartilage damage, ligament tears, dislocation of the kneecap, or injury to the inner or outer meniscus.
+While all of these injuries cause immediate pain, it can linger until it’s treated, but it becomes a chronic condition for some.

-Arthritis is also very common among chronic knee pain sufferers.
+Arthritis is also prevalent among chronic knee pain sufferers.
 Arthritis is inflammation of one or more joints.
 There are many types of arthritis, including osteoarthritis and rheumatoid arthritis.
-Causes of this condition include immune system malfunction, injury, genetics, infections and metabolic disorders.
-Arthritis of the knee can cause swelling, pain, tenderness, stiffness, redness and warmness.
-Doctors may suggest exercise, rest, medications such as analgesics, physical therapy and surgery.
+Causes of this condition include immune system malfunction, injury, genetics, infections, and metabolic disorders.
+Arthritis of the knee can cause swelling, pain, tenderness, stiffness, redness, and warmness.
+Doctors may suggest exercise, rest, medications such as analgesics, physical therapy, and surgery.

-Bursitis of the knee causes inflammation of bursa near the knee joint.
-These fluid-filled sacs are meant to reduce friction between the bones, tendons and muscles.
+Bursitis of the knee causes inflammation of the bursa near the knee joint.
+These fluid-filled sacs are meant to reduce friction between the bones, tendons, and muscles.
 This condition can limit mobility and cause pain.
-It is caused by repeated pressure on the knee, frequent falls, a bacterial infection, trauma to the knee and complications from osteoarthritis, rheumatoid arthritis and gout.
-People at risk include those who kneel a lot, play certain sports and those who are obese.
-Medication, therapy and surgery are common treatments.
+It is caused by repeated pressure on the knee, frequent falls, a bacterial infection, trauma to the knee, and complications from osteoarthritis, rheumatoid arthritis, and gout.
+People at risk include those who kneel a lot, play certain sports, and those who are obese.
+Medication, therapy, and surgery are common treatments.